lyriarte/blockchain-ssm/README.md

 There are two kind of agents:

   * **Users** are the agents who can trigger a transition in a SSM.
 In effect they are the participants in the smart contract represented by the SSM.
   * **Admins** have the rights to add new users and state machines.
-They are declared only once, when the chaincode is instanciated.
+They are declared only once, when the chaincode is instantiated.

 #### SSM state

 The SSM state represents a snapshot of a run session on a given state machine.
-It can be queried and updated from the SSM chaicode API.
+It can be queried and updated from the SSM chaincode API.
 It holds the current state index, public and private data relevant to the SSM session.
 The iteration is incremented at every transition.
 The originating transition allows to track the SSM run session history in the ledger.
 The limit is an optional maximum iterations count.
 Transitions can be performed while the current iteration count is strictly lower than the limit.

 ```